 Mr. Coffee Espresso Café Barista

 The three-in-one machine specializes in producing rich espresso for a variety of espresso beverages, but primarily cappuccinos and lattes.
-As far as drink selection goes, this machine also has a one-touch control panel built in to select your drink before starting the brewing process.
+As far as drink selection goes, this machine also has a one-touch control panel built in to select your preferred type of coffee drink before starting the brewing process.
 Here’s something else worth noting: the water tank and milk container can each hold a decent amount of liquid and are simple to refill and clean.

 Breville-Nespresso Pixie Espresso Machine